International exam regulations

 - Should the Applicant wish to alter the order in which candidates are examined, the following instructions must be observed: the overall time allocated to the entry must not be changed; the timing of any scheduled lunch break must not be affected; the revised candidate list (indicating precisely the new appointment time for each candidate) must be presented to the steward by the first candidate before the start of the exam.

-- Candidates must provide their own accompanist, who may remain in the exam room only while engaged in accompanying.
+- Candidates must provide their own live accompanist, who may remain in the exam room only while engaged in accompanying.
 The candidate’s teacher may act as accompanist; under no circumstances will the examiner do so except in the Prep Test.

 - Exams are normally conducted in English.
 A candidate who is not comfortable using English is permitted to bring an independent person (who is neither the candidate’s music teacher nor a relative) into the exam room as interpreter.

 - With the exception of an accompanist and/or interpreter, the candidate is normally not permitted to enter the exam room escorted by another person.
 However, if permission is requested in writing from ABRSM at the time of entry, the Applicant may appoint someone who is neither the candidate’s music teacher nor a relative to be present.